Custom Search

-Radial and tangential stress in thick-walled tubes or cylinders with closed ends - internal and external pressure
+Radial and tangential stress in thick-walled cylinders or tubes with closed ends - with internal and external pressure.

 When a thick-walled tube or cylinder is subjected to internal and external pressure a hoop and longitudinal stress are produced in the wall.